5 min read

-Every pet owner will agree that it is important to have a good veterinarian to care for your pet.
-Understanding what makes a good veterinarian, though, is a little more complicated.
-Having a reputable, holistic veterinarian can really make a difference in the care and treatment of your pet.
+Every dog owner will agree that it is important to have a good veterinarian to care for your pet.
+There are many excellent vets out there who all have a lot to offer.
+Often, they will specialize in a specific area and have focused their training in a certain direction.
+You may be looking at trying a holistic approach to your pet's care.
+Having a reputable, holistic veterinarian can really make a difference in the care and treatment of your four-legged buddy.
 But what is a reputable, holistic veterinarian, and how do you find one?

 What is a holistic veterinarian?

-A holistic veterinarian approaches care with the entirety of your pet’s well-being in mind.
-Instead of focusing only on the symptoms or illness that your pet is experiencing, they treat the sickness with consideration of how it will affect your pet in other ways as well.
-Frequently holistic veterinarians offer alternative or complementary treatments that will treat the illness while having the best impact on the general well-being of the pet.
+A holistic veterinarian approaches care with the entirety of your dog’s well-being in mind.
+Instead of focusing only on the symptoms or illness that your pup is experiencing, they treat the sickness with consideration of how it will affect them in other ways as well.
+Frequently, holistic veterinarians offer alternative or complementary treatments that will serve as a remedy for the illness while having the best impact on the general well-being of the animal.
 There are a few ways to determine if a veterinarian practices holistic medicine:

 - Read about them: Most veterinarians who practice holistic medicine advertise this fact.
 Visit their website and see if they advertise holistic medicine.